 Are you on the first page?
 What?
-You don’t know what page i’m talking about?
+You don’t know what page I’m talking about?
 There is only ONE first page.
-At least only one that matters when it’s about being on the internet.
+At least the only one that matters when it’s about being on the internet.
 Would...

 Are you on the first page?
 What?
-You don’t know what page i’m talking about?
+You don’t know what page I’m talking about?
 There is only ONE first page.
-At least only one that matters when it’s about being on the internet.
+At least the only one that matters when it’s about being on the internet.
 Would be a shame to miss it.

 So, you finally finished your online store.
 Shoes are your specialty.
 It looks awesome, easy to use, easy to order and has hundreds over hundreds of nice models for your clients to choose from.
 You even bought some advertising credits and started a little campaign, to promote it.
 You’re ready to sell shoes to the whole world and be the great owner of a cool growing business.
 So, let the clients come!
 But, somehow, they don’t… Why is that?

 Do you know from where do your clients actually come from?
 Unless you have a very big amount of money to create a generous marketing campaign, with lots of advertising and promotion, your costumers will more than sure come from the search engines.
 I mean Google (no offense, Bing).
 And of course, from the social networks, if you’re active there.
 Or at least it should be like that.
 But most of the times, it’s not.
 Just like in the case of neglecting the creation of a solid brand strategy, which we started covering here, the SEO campaign doesn’t get the attention and time it would deserve, from too many new business owners.